 The Full List, which includes all 200+ nominated scripts, exists as a live Google Sheet which is continually edited.
 To receive access to the list, please complete the form below.
 I will update this list as I receive new suggestions from readers.

 The 2021 Short List, visible below, includes only scripts which were nominated by at least three separate nominators other than the writer(s).
-This list will be updated annually based on nominations from invited nominators.
+This list will be updated at least annually based on nominations from invited nominators and readers.

 To submit a script, feedback, or corrections, please email email@example.com